-The correct fuel quality as well as a good flue design and a good system design can minimise or eliminate these emissions.
+Consider the correct fuel quality as well as good flue and system designs.
+These can minimise or eliminate emissions.

 Operations and maintenance

 Biomass heating systems can be operated, maintained and cleaned by in-house staff or a third party service.
-It is common for the boiler owner to operate the system but contract out servicing and repairs to the company that installed the system.
+It is common for the boiler owner to operate the system.
+They may, however, contract out servicing and repairs to the company that installed the system.

-It is common for that site staff to take responsibility for some of the operational duties related to the biomass heating system, for example ash removal.
+It is common for site staff to take responsibility for some operational duties, for example ash removal.
 This reduces cost, but staff will require a certain level of training.

 Third party maintenance may be carried out by a fuel supplier or alternative contractor.
 It might be possible for the third party to monitor equipment and carry out simple adjustments remotely.
 This would minimise the need for a permanent and costly presence on site.

 The energy hierarchy identifies ways to limit the energy demand of a project in a cost and resource efficient way.
 The key principles include: